by Susan McCarthy

 So, if you find your thoughts spinning through your mind, get them on paper so you can more easily see how to prioritize them.

 While this is a productivity technique that will help you get things done, it’s one that helps ease your mind, helping you to focus on a single task.
-You can use a Brain Dump to calm your stressed mind while you empty your parent’s house and do the things you need to do in your own life.
+You can use a Brain Dump to calm your stressed mind while you declutter your home and do the things you need to do in your own life.

 Hi, I'm Susan